druce/druce.github.io/aws.md

   When you terminate the instance, everything on it is deleted, so you will lose everything you did since the last image.

 - If you aren't going to use your instance for a while, stop it, and if you have made a lot of changes, image it to have as a backup.
 When you have a lot of images, you may want to clean them up by 'Deregistering' the AMIs and deleting their 'Snapshots'.
 But by then you will be an AWS expert!

+- Enjoy some happy data science on AWS with Jupyter!